List of Same Sex and Quiet Halls

 The A – Z of Living in Halls

-If you are living on campus, a copy of our The A-Z of Living in Halls is placed in all rooms on campus.
+If you are living on campus, the A-Z of Living in Halls is available to view electronically at the start of term.
 It contains lots of useful information about life in halls such as key contacts, payment information, and how to access support services.

 Student Disciplinary Regulations